apache/gravitino/docs/how-to-build.md

 This step involves setting up your Windows machine's Windows Subsystem for Linux (WSL).
 WSL allows you to run a Linux distribution alongside Windows, providing a Linux-like environment for development.

-### Update Package List and Install Necessary Packages
+### Update package list and install necessary packages

 **On Ubuntu (WSL):**